Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Automatic Parasitic Model Extraction

 \section{Automatic Parasitic Model Extraction}

-In the derivation outlined in Section~\ref{sec:2}, \eqref{eq:2.9} and \eqref{eq:2.10} were obtained, which can only be solved if a fully defined match standard is used.
-In many cases, the match standard can be challenging to accurately define at higher frequencies, as parasitic elements become more impactful as the wavelength approaches the device's physical size.
+In the derivation outlined in Section~\ref{sec:2}, \eqref{eq:2.9} and \eqref{eq:2.10} were obtained.
+These equations can only be solved if a fully defined match standard is used.
+In many cases, defining the match standard accurately at higher frequencies can be challenging, as parasitic elements become more significant as the wavelength approaches the device's physical dimensions.
 This is further demonstrated with measurements in Section~\ref{sec:4}.

 In general, the parasitic behavior of the match standard is more complex than just a series inductance or shunt capacitance.
 These non-idealities can come as a mixture of series and shunt behavior and may even include a transmission line segment.
 An example of such a model is depicted in Fig.~\ref{fig:3.1}.
 In this model, the DC resistance of the match standard is known, as well as the length of the offset.
 The remaining parameters are modeled as frequency-dependent with unknown constants.
 The lumped elements $L(f)$ and $C(f)$ can be modeled using polynomials, whereas the transmission line parameters, i.e., propagation constant $\gamma(f)$ and characteristic impedance $Z_c(f)$, can be modeled using corresponding analytical or semi-analytical equations of the physical cross-section of the transmission line.